Gareth Bale is set to win his fitness battle and play in Wales’ Nations League tie against the Republic of Ireland.

 The 29-year-old has been troubled by a groin injury in recent weeks, but he trained on Tuesday and the Wales medical staff will continue to monitor his fitness ahead of the Spain game.

-Although that clash might be too soon for him, Press Association Sport understands that Bale is in line to start in Dublin next Tuesday.
+Although that clash might be too soon for him, it is understood that Bale is in line to start in Dublin next Tuesday.

 If Bale does miss out against Spain, Harry Wilson could be on free-kick duty after his stunning effort at Old Trafford for Derby last month.